fintelia/fighterpilot/trunk/readme.txt

     FighterPilot is a combat flight simulator in which players fly a fourth generation jet aircraft on a series of missions to eliminate enemy targets.
-As the pilot of a Dassault Mirage 2000, players face a range of enemies from hostile aircraft to ground based defenses.
+As the pilot of a Dassault Mirage 2000, players face a range of enemies from hostile aircraft to ground based defences.
     And thanks to arcade style controls, you can be flying in minutes!

     The single player mode takes you through a seven level campaign,